brodieaustin/building-300/index.markdown

 Now it was time to look for clothing, blankets, anything to help keep her warm.
 She moved up the basic stairs lined with basic carpet that even in the dark seemed to have a slightly plastic shine it.

 At the top of the stairs three bedrooms and a bathroom arranged themselves around the landing.
-She picked the door staight ahead and found herself in the remains of a master suite.
+She picked the door straight ahead and found herself in the remains of a master suite.
 The large king sized mattress had slid off the box spring.
 Sheets and clothes were in a tangle on the floor.
 Two doors in this room led to a large closet and a bathroom.

 She stepped into the bathroom.
 Her hand instinctively reached to flip the light switch next to the metal and class medicine cabinet.
 The switch clicked up and down several times, as if moving by itself, doing nothing.
 She realized what she was doing and looked around her, only to find herself looking in the mirror.